Skip to main content

 screenshot

-Pragtical is a code editor which was forked from Lite XL (also a fork of lite) written mostly in Lua with a focus on been practical rather than minimalist.
-The name of the editor is a mixture of the words pragmatic and practical, two words that properly define our development approach as follows:
+The name was chosen as a counter-response to the approach taken by its immediate predecessor.
+It is a mixture of the words pragmatic and practical, two words that properly define our development approach as follows:

 • governed through practice or action, rather than theory, speculation or idealism